 Every air conditioner has a SEER rating, which ranks how efficiently it consumes electricity to make cold air.
 If your air conditioner was installed in 2006, it will be at minimum 13 SEER to meet federal mandates.
 However, your air conditioner loses efficiency as it gets older.

 Now, 15–18 SEER is a popular range, but efficiency can go as high as the mid-20s.
 Air conditioners with higher SEER ratings are often costlier but might pay for themselves over the years through increased energy savings.
 And purchasing an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for extra rebates.

 Are you comfy when your air conditioner is working?
 Or are you continuously dialing down the temperature to remain cool?
 An older air conditioner could struggle to keep your home comfy because of reduced efficiency.
 An updated air conditioner, particularly a variable-speed air conditioner, can lower high humidity and hot and cold spots.
 Instead of cooling at full speed all the time, these air conditioners work at multiple speeds to fine-tune your comfort.

 Your air conditioner should give cooling you can feel, not hear.
 If noise is bothering you, check with us about getting a variable-speed air conditioner.
 Many of these air conditioners cool at a sound level that’s like a regular conversation.

 Smart Thermostat Compatibility

-Our Pros Make Air Conditioning Installation Easy
+Our Technicians Make Air Conditioning Installation Easy

-Get in touch with us at 478-200-5689 to request your free, no-pressure estimate today!
+Reach us at 478-200-5689 to request your free, no-pressure estimate now!